mccornet/pl-900/01 - Introduction.md

 ### Connectors

-Connectors are the bridges from your data source to your app, workflow, or dashboard.
+Connectors can ***provide input and output between the data source and Power Platform***, which can accelerate the delivery of Microsoft Power Platform business solutions.
+Connectors are the ***bridges from your data source to your app, workflow, or dashboard***.
 Connectors are divided into ***standard*** and ***premium***.
 Some popular standard connectors are SharePoint, Outlook, and YouTube.
 Premium connectors require additional licensing for your app and/or users.
-The connector reference in the summary and resources unit lists all connectors and whether they are considered standard or premium.
-You can also use AppSource to source and install apps and use the connectors to non-Microsoft services.

-Connectors can provide input and output between the data source and Power Platform, which can accelerate the delivery of Microsoft Power Platform business solutions.

-All Microsoft Power Platform business solutions can be used and implemented into Microsoft 365 apps such as Teams.
-This allows users to play Power Apps within Teams or run Power Automate from actions and events within Teams.

 #### Custom Connectors